-The law also requires the Registry to:
+The law also requires the Registry and/or DCJS to:

-Provide Notification to Law Enforcement Agencies: The Registry notifies police departments and sheriffs' offices whenever an offender moves into - or out of - their jurisdiction.
-In addition, police departments, sheriffs' offices, district attorneys' offices, county probation departments, local parole offices, and family and criminal courts, have access to the complete Sex Offender Registry through a secure, online portal.

-- The complete Registry contains additional information not available to the public, including but not limited to: an offender's complete address history, including last reported address; a history of the offender's compliance with annual verification requirements and current status information, for example, if an offender is incarcerated or has been deported. - This complete access is designed to ensure that all agencies monitoring and supervising sex offenders have the most up-to-date information available.
+- Provide Notification to Law Enforcement Agencies: The Registry notifies police departments and sheriffs' offices whenever an offender moves into or out of their jurisdiction.
+In addition, police departments, sheriffs' offices, district attorneys' offices, county probation departments, local parole offices, and family and criminal courts, have access to the complete Sex Offender Registry through a secure, online portal. - The complete Registry contains additional information not available to the public, including but not limited to: an offender's complete address history, including last reported address; a history of the offender's compliance with annual verification requirements and current status information, for example, if an offender is incarcerated or has been deported. - This complete access is designed to ensure that all agencies monitoring and supervising sex offenders have the most up-to-date information available.
 Family courts are required to conduct a check of the Registry whenever orders of custody or visitation are issued or modified. - Maintain a Subdirectory of Level 2 and 3 Sex Offenders on the Internet: Only information about Level 2 and Level 3 sex offenders can be posted online.
-The online directory of these registered sex offenders is available on the DCJS website: www.criminaljustice.nv.gov/nsor. - Sex offenders can be searched by using one of three following criteria: last name, county or ZIP Code.
-Information on the website includes the name, address, and a photograph(s) of the offender along with the offender's age, distinctive markings, crime of conviction, modus of operation, type of victim targeted and special conditions, if available. - Operate a toll-free telephone number: Callers must provide their name, address and telephone number and must provide the first and last name of an individual and one of the following identifiers: an exact address, date of birth, Social Security number or driver's license number. - If an individual is listed, staff will advise the caller that it appears the individual identified is on the Registry, and will release information as appropriate, as determined by the offender's risk level. - Pending Risk Level: For offenders whose risk level has not yet been set by the courts, the caller can only be advised that the offender is registered.
-By law, no additional information can be released. - Levels 1, 2 and 3 offenders: The caller will receive information including the offender's crime of conviction, modus of operation, type of victim targeted, the name and address of any institution of higher education at which the sex offender is enrolled, attends, is employed or resides, and the description of special conditions imposed on the offender by the court or parole or probation authorities.
-Residence address information is limited to ZIP Code for Level 1 offenders, while complete addresses are available for Level 2 and 3 offenders. - In addition, callers inquiring about Level 2 or Level 3 offenders also will be directed to the online directory available through the DCJS website for more information.
+The online directory of these registered sex offenders is available on the DCJS website. - Sex offenders can be searched by using one of three following criteria: last name, county or ZIP Code.
+Information on the website includes the name, address, and a photograph(s) of the offender along with the offender's age, distinctive markings, crime of conviction, modus of operation, type of victim targeted and special conditions, if available. - Operate a toll-free telephone number: As noted earlier, SORA requires DCJS operate a toll-free telephone number that the public can call to inquire whether a named individual is listed on the Registry. - The law requires callers to provide their name, address and telephone number.
+In order to inquire about an individual, callers must provide the first and last name of the person to be searched and one of the following identifiers: an exact address, date of birth, Social Security number or driver's license number. - If an offender is listed, the Registry will tell the caller that it appears that the individual identified is on the Registry, and will release information as appropriate, as determined by the offender's risk level: - Pending Risk Level: For offenders whose risk level has not yet been set by the courts, the caller can only be advised that the offender is registered.
+By law, no additional information can be released.

-• Enhance Public Awareness about the Registry: Information about SORA, frequently asked questions about the law and access to information about Level 2 and Level 3 offenders is available 24 hours a day on the DCJS website: www.criminaljustice.ny.gov/nsor.
+- Levels 1, 2 and 3 offenders: The caller will receive information including the offender's crime of conviction, mode of operation, type of victim targeted, the name and address of any institution of higher education at which the sex offender is enrolled, attends, is employed or resides, and the description of special conditions imposed on the offender by the court or parole or probation authorities.
+Residence address information is limited to ZIP Code for Level 1 offenders, while complete addresses are available for Level 2 and 3 offenders.
+In addition, callers inquiring about Level 2 or Level 3 offenders also will be directed to the online directory available through the DCJS website for more information. - Enhance Public Awareness about the Registry: Information about SORA, frequently asked questions about the law and access to information about Level 2 and Level 3 offenders is available 24 hours a day on the DCJS website: www.criminaljustice.ny.gov/nsor.